mikalai-hryb/notes/terraform.md

 * Using Terraform in production, the team should have plans and procedures in place to determine how they will manage Terraform versions and handle upgrades.
 * using objects in modules to group related attributes together
+* use the latest versions because TF team is constantly working on improving the performance and fixing bugs
+* hardcode unchangeable values instead of using data block to retrieve this data, for instance S3 Bucket name, VPC Id.
+You can, for example, create a shared module with these values
+* create a saved/execution plan and use it in apply step (terraform plan -out plan.plan && terraform apply "plan.plan").
+This helps to reduce the number of requests to AWS because `terraform apply` first runs `terraform plan` and waits for your approval.
+* use some options in terraform backend and provider blocks, [for example, `skip_metadata_api_check`,`skip_region_validation`, `skip_credentials_validation`](https://medium.com/@anton.babenko/make-terraform-faster-skip-unnecessary-checks-aws-and-s3-3ab00df9c3a9)
+* increase the limit of parallel resource operations with `-parallelism=n` option
+* cache plugin's installation by configuring `plugin_cache_dir` in TF configuration file (terraform.rc)
+* if you create shared modules it's better to create one repository for one module instead putting all the modules in one repository because when you need one module TF will download all the modules
+* be careful with partial backend configuration because the commands will remain in history and this can leak sensitive credentials (this information is stored in `.terraform/terraform.tfstate`)

 ## Docs